pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Applications/STemWin/STemWin_SampleDemo/readme.txt

 @par Application Description

-This directory contains a set of source files that implement demo based on STemWin for STM32F4xx devices.
+This application shows how to implement a sample demonstration example allowing to show some of the STemWin Library capabilities.

 The list of modules to be used is configured into the file Demo/GUIDEMO.h